insin/get-form-data/README.md

 have been sent as request parameters if the form had been submitted:

 * All disabled inputs are ignored
-* Text inputs will always conribute a value, which will be `''` if they are empty.
+* Text inputs will always contribute a value, which will be `''` if they are empty.
 * Checkbox inputs will only contribute a value if they are checked, in which case their `value` attribute will be used.